-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 "I think I'm going to cut a very different path from everyone else," Diana said.
 "I'm going to break away from this set-up and go help the man on the street.
 I hate saying 'man on the street'—it sounds so condescending.
 I don't know yet but I'm being pushed more and more that way."

-The torch has indeed been picked up by William and Harry, who along with their wives are very much "out there," and have been committed to extending her legacy.
-Luckily, being the royals, they have the resources, the connections and the flexibility to hit the ground running.
+The torch has indeed been picked up by William and Harry, who along with their wives are very much "out there," and have been committed to extending her legacy—albeit now from unexpectedly divergent directions.
+Still, though Harry and Meghan are no longer senior royals, like William and Kate they still have the resources, the connections and now even more flexibility to do good work as they see fit.

-The family acknowledges that there are limits to what they can do, being the people they are.
+On William's end, meanwhile, he has acknowledged that there are limits to what he can do, being the person he is.

-Asked why he didn't run the London Marathon himself, after his and Kate and Harry's Heads Together campaign christened the 2017 race the "Mental Health Marathon," William explained to GQ, "I would love to, but from the policing point of view, they tested it and they were like, 'What?'"
+Asked why he didn't run the London Marathon himself, after the Heads Together campaign he started with Kate and Harry christened the 2017 race the "Mental Health Marathon," William explained to GQ, "I would love to, but from the policing point of view, they tested it and they were like, 'What?'"

 But overall, the plan to groom future kings by raising upright, well-rounded, empathetic young men to lead the monarchy into the future is moving along accordingly.